Cycling

 Mountain bike trails Maroon dash These are typically fire trails.
 They can be very uneven and may be soft in wet weather.
 Not suitable for road bikes.

-All Ku-ring-gai primary schools participating in Ride2School Day will receive an assortment of fresh fruit for participants to enjoy, provided by Harris Farm.
-They will be delivered free of charge to your school during the morning.
+All Ku-ring-gai primary schools participating in Ride2School Day will receive an assortment of fresh fruit for participants to enjoy.
+The fruit will be delivered free of charge to your school.

 Register your school here